EdouardosStav/legendary-ai-calendar-agent/README.md

 1. **User types a request** into the n8n chat (e.g., _"Book a meeting tomorrow at 10AM"_)
 2. The **OpenAI chat model** parses intent, extracts start & end times
 3. n8n’s **AI Agent node** passes those times to the **Google Calendar node**
-4. If the time is available, the event is created — else the assistant suggests alternatives
+4. If the time is available, the event is created — otherwise the assistant suggests alternatives

 ---